São Tomé Travel Guide

 Where nature sets the pace

-Welcome to São Tomé, where things are simple, and time moves slowly.
-From the moment you arrive, you’ll hear the ocean, feel the heat, and notice life unfolding at its own pace.
-No rush, no show — just a chance to see, listen, and be part of something real.
+Welcome to São Tomé and Príncipe, where things are simple and time moves slowly.
+At The Chocolate Islands, we focus on tourism that is careful, local, and authentic.
+From the moment you arrive, you’ll hear the ocean, feel the heat, and notice life unfolding at its own pace — no rush, no show, just a chance to see, listen, and be part of something real.

 “Once the travel bug bites, there is no known antidote, and I know that I shall be happily infected until the end of my life.”